-Draft LAP Objective AA Recommendation Addressed in the LAP integrity, defined by the structure and function, of any European sites and that the requirements of Article 6 of the EU Habitats Directive are met".
+Draft LAP Objective AA Recommendation Addressed in the LAP Recommend a new objective is included in the 'Water Supply and Wastewater Services' section.
+"Require that all developments relating to water supply and wastewater treatment are subject to screening for Appropriate Assessment to ensure there are no likely significant effects on the integrity, defined by the structure and function, of any European sites and that the requirements of Article 6 of the EU Habitats Directive are met".
+A new objective, WS 15, was included in the LAP as recommended in the AA.
 Recommend a new objective is included in the 'Water Supply and Wastewater Services' section.
 "Promote the sustainable use of water and water conservation in existing and new developments within the town by encouraging demand management measures among all water users and requiring new developments to incorporate water conservation measures".
-A new objective, WS 14, was included in the LAP as recommended in the AA.
-WS 12 (previously WS 11): Protect valuable groundwater sources and important surface water bodies from pollution through infiltration by domestic, agricultural or other sources of effluent/pollutant material.
-This objective could be strengthened as follows: "Maintain, improve and enhance the environmental and ecological quality of surface waters and groundwater in Longford Town in conjunction with the EPA and in accordance with the River Basin Management Plan for Ireland 2022-2027 and future cycles of this Plan".
-Objective WS 12 was updated to incorporate the AA recommended mitigation.
+A new objective, WS 13, was included in the LAP as recommended in the AA.
+WS 12 (previously WS 11): Protect valuable groundwater sources and important surface water bodies from pollution through infiltration by domestic, agricultural or other sources of This objective could be strengthened as follows: "Maintain, improve and enhance the environmental and ecological quality of surface waters and groundwater in Longford Town in conjunction with the EPA and in Objective WS 11 was updated to incorporate the AA recommended mitigation.